JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “This is it,” a friend said.
 And with that done, me and the friend—who wasn’t driving—jumped out while my other friend who was driving went to park the car.

 “Hey,” I said to the kids sitting on the stoop.
 They said hey back, both looked at each other and then one bluntly said, “You don’t go to Midwood, right?”
 I looked at my friend and said, “Nope.
 I go to Lincoln.”
 And the kids on the stoop looked at each other and one of them said, “Lincoln?”
 And after a pregnant pause added, “I think my dad went to Lincoln.”
 And with that one of them passed a joint to the other person.
-Me and my friend stood there waint for it to be passed onto us but that never happened.
+Me and my friend stood there, waiting for it to be passed onto us but that never happened.

 And then—without a word spoken between us—we headed inside the Brownstone to see what the party was all about.

-As we walked into the place nothing seemed dour or negative, but not much seemed to be happening that could be considerd a “party” in any way.
+As we walked into the place nothing seemed dour or negative, but not much seemed to be happening that could be considered a “party” in any way.
 It all seemed dead.
 There was literally just a lone bowl of chips sitting next to a lone bowl of some pretzels and a small cooler with a humble amount of beer—and maybe a wine bottle—in it and not much else.

 Some people were sitting around on a nearby couch and there were a few others on the stairs.
 Some music was playing, but it wasn’t too loud or anything too great.
 A guy was sitting on the stairs either tuning or playing an acoustic guitar if that could be considered anything.